 To create a new environment, navigate to the Account > Manage > Projects page.

-To quickly look at reports and data on a different environment, you can change your environment by clicking on the drop-down in the top left of the dashboard.
+To quickly look at charts and data on a different environment, you can change your environment by clicking on the drop-down in the bottom left of the main navigation.

-Development environment is generally sufficient for most customers.
+Development environment is generally enough for most customers.
 In this setup, we recommend sending all production data from your live application to your